markus-wa/convert-to-opus/README.md

 Files ending with `.flac`, `.wav`, `.aiff` and `.ogg` are converted and renamed to `.opus`.

     python to_opus.py --source /path/to/source-dir --target /path/to/output-dir

+With DB and log:

+    python convert-to-opus/to_opus.py -s Music -t Opus -db opus-db.json >> convert_to_opus.log

 Options:
 ```